 Equity risk is the potential financial loss arising from the reduction in the value of the investment portfolio due to changes in prices of equities, mutual funds and equity-linked capital market instruments.
-The Company's exposure to equity risk is immaterial.
+TRE's exposure to equity risk is stemming from the investment in collective investment undertakings.